Introduction to WinAppDriver – Free Test Automation Toolweb admin

 With WinAppDriver we can use a variety of programming languages.
 In this example, I am using Java with Testing.
 Below is the code I used to launch the session to the Calculator application:

 Once we reach the step of initiating the driver, we need to turn to the local address (in our example) with port 4723, which is the default port of Appium Server.
 Now, once our driver has been initiated, we can start working with it in order to execute methods from the familiar WebDriver protocol:

 WinAppDriver supports a number of standard Appium Capabilities.
-It is an easy to use and possible option for other existing Paid tools in the market which helps to implement and integrate one platform and one solution for your automation projects.
+It is easy to use and a possible option for other existing Paid tools in the market which helps to implement and integrate one platform and one solution for your automation projects.
 This tool will also help when we have to perform Windows Automation.

 Leverage the expertise of our QA testing Consultants to ramp up your QA process.